DerrickLamers/grblwiki/Flashing-Grbl-to-an-Arduino.md

 ## For Mac OS X:

-**Try this first!
 Paul Kaplan from Inventables made this process much easier than before with a simple GUI app called [HexUploader](https://github.com/paulkaplan/HexUploader/wiki/Using-HexUploader).
-Let us know how it works!**

-_Last updated: 2012-02-12 by gregrebholz.
-(Tested on OS X 10.7, 10.6, and 10.4 and the Arduino Uno and IDE v1.0/r22; and OS X 10.6 and the Arduino Duemilanove and IDE v1.0)_
+Unfortunately it is no longer maintained.
+The last reported working version was: 2012-02-12 by gregrebholz.
+(Tested on OS X 10.7, 10.6, and 10.4 and the Arduino Uno and IDE v1.0/r22; and OS X 10.6 and the Arduino Duemilanove and IDE v1.0)

 As with compiling grbl, the tools for flashing grbl to an Arduino are included in the Arduino IDE [software](http://arduino.cc/en/Main/Software).
 All you need to do is directly access them through the Terminal.app.
 The following instructions have been tested and work for the Arduino Uno.
 For others, your mileage may vary.